Gather Pilot Guide

 Before launching the pilot, decide who will participate, when, and why you’re trying Gather (this will help with evaluation later).

-Who to include: Select teams that frequently collaborate, such as two engineering pods or an engineering team and a product team.
+Select teams that frequently collaborate, such as two engineering pods or an engineering team and a product team.

 - Download the Gather Desktop App for easy access to your office and the best performance